 According to this version of the story, Oudart was a grape and wine merchant (a very successful one), not an oenologist (surely not a “great” oenologist).
 For sure Oudart knew wine and it’s likely that he consulted Cammillo Benso at some point.
 By the time Oudart turned up in Piedmont from his Italian residency in Genova, King Carlo Alberto and Cavour were already following Staglieno's guidelines and both were producing dry wines (possibly Barolo).

-Barolo and its Castle ones belonging to the Falletti family and now housing the Wi.Mu museum
+Barolo and its Castle once belonging to the Falletti family and now housing the Wi.Mu museum

 The royal estates that set the stage for much of Staglieno’s work were l’Agenzia in Pollenzo near Bra (outside the Barolo production area), Fontanadredda in Serralunga d’Alba, and Castello di Verduno.
 Cavour had vineyards in Grinzane.
 Serralunga, Verduno, and Grinzane are all within the Nebbiolo for Barolo production area.